leiyangleon/Geogrid/README.md

 ## 3. Features

-* user can define a grid in geographic coordinates provided in the form of a DEM with arbitrary EPSG code,
+* user can define a grid in geographic coordinates provided in the form of a Digital Elevation Model (DEM) with arbitrary EPSG code,
 * the program will extract the portion of the grid that overlaps with the given co-registered image pair,
 * return the pixel indices in the image pair for each grid point
 * return the coarse pixel displacement given the motion velocity maps and the local surface slope maps in the direction of both geographic x- and y-coordinates (they must be provided at the same grid as the DEM)